trueberryless/the-thinking-hub/src/content/posts/scientific-thinking.md

 But the most damning realization is that our **rational thinking** cannot override these errors.
 Even when you know the "X" is there, you can’t see it.
 Even when you know the squares are the same grey, they look different.
 Even when you know the hand is rubber, you feel it.

 Why are we built this way?
 Because our thinking is the result of millions of years of evolution, and evolution does not care about "Truth."
 Evolution cares about "Survival."
 For the vast majority of our history, knowing the exact hex-code value of a grey pixel didn't matter.
-Recognizing a pattern quickly—identifying a tiger in the shadows—mattered.
+Recognizing a pattern quickly — identifying a tiger in the shadows — mattered.

 We are designed to project **Meaning** (Sinn) onto the world.
 We are storytelling engines, constantly connecting dots to create a coherent narrative.
 We discussed this in Critical Thinking under the concept of the **"Cognitive Miser."** As Richerson & Boyd noted in 2005: "In effect, all animals are under stringent selection pressure to be as stupid as they can get away with."
 Processing power is expensive (calories), so the brain takes shortcuts.
 It biases towards meaning and speed, not accuracy.

 ### The Truth-Meaning Gap

-This creates a "Meaning-Truth Scissors"—a divergence between what feels true (Meaning) and what is factually true (Truth).
+This creates a "Meaning-Truth Scissors" — a divergence between what feels true (Meaning) and what is factually true (Truth).
 The brain’s strategy of projecting sense onto the world is so dominant that it interferes with our ability to observe the world as it actually is.

-This leads us to the **Big Idea**—the "OG" concept of scientific thinking:
+This leads us to the **Big Idea** — the "OG" concept of scientific thinking:

 If we want to learn anything about the real world, we must **radically distrust our senses.** We cannot just be "careful."
 We cannot just "double-check."
 We have to operate on the assumption that our perception is actively lying to us.
 Nothing our senses tell us can be accepted as reliable data until it has been stripped of human interpretation.